Mobile Food Facilities (MFF)

 - According to the California Retail Food Code (CalCode) Chapter 2, Section 113831(a), “’Mobile food facility’ [MFF] means any vehicle used in conjunction with a commissary or other permanent food facility upon which food is sold or distributed at retail.
 ‘Mobile food facility’ does not include a ‘transporter’ used to transport packaged food from a food facility, or other approved source to the consumer.”

-- Do I need a permit to operate any kind of mobile food facility?
+- Do I need a permit to operate a mobile food facility?

 - CalCode Section 114381(a): “A food facility shall not be open for business without a valid permit.”